9beach/should/README.md

 ### should_be

-should_be macro verifies a expression. if a expression is not true, it puts error message (does not abort).
+should_be macro verifies a expression. if the expression is not true, it puts error message (does not abort).

 ### setup, teardown and fixture